Kern3Lz/learn/dicoding/backend-dicoding-js/3-membangun-web-service/README.md

   response.statusCode = 404;

   // 404 defaultnya adalah 'not found'
-  response.statusMessage = "User is not found";
+  response.statusMessage = 'User is not found';
 };
 ```